 - Iraqi nationals who worked for or on behalf of the U.S. government in Iraq (Box 1.L. or Box 1.M. on the form)

 - Afghan nationals who worked for or on behalf of the U.S. government in Afghanistan (Box 1.L. or Box 1.N. on the form).

 Note: Religious Workers may not file Form I-360 concurrently with a Form I-485.
 8 CFR 245.2(a)(2)(B); Cf. Ruiz-Diaz v.
 United States, 703 F.3d 483 (9th Cir.
 2012).
 A Religious Worker may file Form I-485 only after USCIS has approved the Form I-360.

 Attestation for Special Immigrant Religious Worker Classification

-Effective November 26, 2008, all petitioners filing the I-360 petitions for special immigrant religious workers are required to submit the Employer Attestation contained in the Form I-360.
-If applicable, the petitioner is also required to submit the Religious Denomination Certification contained in the Form I-360.
+All petitioners filing the Form I-360 petitions for special immigrant religious workers are required to submit the Employer Attestation contained in the Form I-360.
+If applicable, the petitioner is also required to submit the Religious Denomination Certification contained in the Form I-360, which must be signed by the authorized representative of the religious organization within the denomination.
 Please refer to the form's instructions for further details.

 Widow(er)s of Deceased U.S. Citizens

-Your eligibility to immigrate as the widow(er) of a U.S. citizen ends if you remarry before you immigrate.
+Your eligibility for classification as the widow(er) of a U.S. citizen on the basis of a Form I-360 that you file after your citizen spouse died ends if you remarry before you immigrate or adjust status.

-If you scan and email your I-360, include the e-mail address you want USCIS to use to send your electronic receipt.
-If no e-mail address is submitted with the form, the receipt notice will be sent electronically to the e-mail address from which the petition was submitted.
+If you scan and email your Form I-360, include the email address you want USCIS to use to send your electronic receipt.
+If no email address is submitted with the form, the receipt notice will be sent electronically to the email address from which the petition was submitted.

-Please note that if you submit your petition by e-mail you must bring the same original, signed I-360 that was submitted with you to your consular interview.
+Please note that if you submit your petition by email you must bring the same original, signed Form I-360 that was submitted with you to your consular interview.